Lighthouses of New Zealand: Northeast South Island

 * French Pass (Channel Point)

 1884.
 Active; focal plane 3 m (10 ft); continuous light, red or white depending on direction of approach.
 5 m (17 ft) round lantern, painted white, mounted on a round stone pedestal.
 Red filters on adjustable panels are used to set the sector boundaries precisely.
 A wooden bridge connects the tower to the shore.
-An MNZ photo is at right, Trabas has Boucher's photo, Ashton McGill has a good 2023 photo, Mulcahy has a photo, this light is on the right of Wikipedia's photo of the pass, Bob van Winden has a similar view from the nearby French Pass Lookout, a 2022 drone view is available, Huelse has a historic postcard view, and Google has a satellite view.
+Ashton McGill has the 2023 photo seen at right, Trabas has Boucher's photo, Mulcahy has a photo, this light is on the right of Wikipedia's photo of the pass, Bob van Winden has a similar view from the nearby French Pass Lookout, a 2022 drone view is available, Huelse has a historic postcard view, and Google has a satellite view.
 This tiny lighthouse, built to mark the difficult channel, was tended by a keeper until 1967.
 Located on the mainland (south) shore of the pass.
 Site status unknown, but the village of French Pass can be reached by road from NZ 6 at Rai Valley, east of Nelson.
 Operator/site manager: Maritime New Zealand. .
 ARLHS NZL-024; Admiralty K4238; NGA List 5028.

 French Pass Reef

 1882 (there was an unlit beacon here from the 1860s).
 Active; focal plane 5 m (16 ft); white flash every 1.5 s.
 5 m (16 ft) round cylindrical tower, painted white, mounted on a stone pedestal.
-Stefan Philippsen has a photo, Trabas has Boucher's photo, this light is on the left of Wikipedia's photo of the pass, Bob van Winden has a similar view from the nearby French Pass Lookout, a 2022 drone view also shows the severe tidal bore that occurs frequently in the pass, and Google has an indistinct satellite view.
+Stefan Philippsen has a photo, Trabas has Boucher's photo, this light is on the right in McGill's photo (at right) and on the left of Wikipedia's photo of the pass, Bob van Winden has a similar view from the nearby French Pass Lookout, a 2022 drone view also shows the severe tidal bore that occurs frequently in the pass, and Google has an indistinct satellite view.
 The French Pass channel is between this light and the previous one.
 Tended by the French Pass keeper until 1967.
 Located on a reef in the pass.
 Accessible only by boat.
 Site and tower closed.
 Operator/site manager: Maritime New Zealand.
 ARLHS NZL-069; Admiralty K4240; NGA 5032.

 Cook Strait Lighthouses